 Figure 6.10.4-1: UE Dispersion Analytics provided to an NF or AF

 1. The NF sends a request to the NWDAF for dispersion analytics on a specific UE, any UE, or a group of UEs, using either the Nnwdaf_AnalyticsInfo or Nnwdaf_AnalyticsSubscription service.
 The NF can request statistics or predictions or both.
-The type of analytics is set to "UE Dispersion Analytics", the Dispersion Analytic (DA) type is set to "Data Volume Dispersion Analytics" (DVDA) or "Transactions Dispersion Analytics" (TDA) and analytic filter information = (Area of Interest, slice, target period, optional UE class: Top-Heavy, Fixed, or Camper UEs).
+The Analytics ID is set to "UE Dispersion Analytics", the Dispersion Analytic (DA) type is set to "Data Volume Dispersion Analytics" (DVDA) or "Transactions Dispersion Analytics" (TDA) and Analytics Filter Information = (Area of Interest, slice, target period, optional UE class: Top-Heavy, Fixed, or Camper UEs).
 The NF or AF provides the UE ID or Internal Group ID in the Target of Analytics Reporting.